Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Exercise is an important part of keeping children healthy.
-Encouraging healthy lifestyles in children and adolescents is important for when they grow older.
-Lifestyles that are learned in childhood are more likely to stay with the child into adulthood.
-Some changes in lifestyle can be harder to make the older the person becomes.
+Encouraging healthy lifestyles in kids and teens is important for when they grow older.
+Habits that are learned in childhood are more likely to stay with the child into adulthood.
+Some changes in lifestyle can be harder to make the older a person becomes.

-The best way to promote healthy lifestyles is for the whole family to become involved.
+The best way to promote healthy lifestyles is for the whole family to be involved.

-A daily exercise program is a fun way to share physical activity with family and friends, while helping establish good heart-healthy habits.
+A daily exercise program is a fun way to share physical activity with family and friends.
+And it helps create good heart-healthy habits.
 The following exercise guidelines for children can help you and your child plan activities:

-Children need at least 60 minutes of moderate to vigorous physical activity on most days for maintenance of good health and fitness.
+Children need at least 60 minutes of medium to vigorous physical activity on most days.
+This helps to maintain good health and fitness.
 And it helps kids stay at a healthy weight as they grow.

-Parents are encouraged to limit children’s screen time (TV, video, and computers) to less than 2 hours daily and replace these sitting activities with activities that require more movement.
+Limit children’s screen time (TV, video, and computers) to less than 2 hours a day.
+Replace these sitting activities with activities that require more movement.

-Even low-to-moderate intensity activities for as little as 30 minutes a day can be beneficial.
+Even doing low-to-medium intensity activities for as little as 30 minutes a day can be helpful.
 These activities may include the following:

 Regular aerobic activity increases a child's capacity for exercise.
-It also plays a role in prevention of heart diseases and type 2 diabetes.
-Aerobic activities are continuous activities that cause the heart rate and breathing rate to increase.
+It can also help prevent heart diseases and type 2 diabetes.
+Aerobic activities are continuous activities that raise the heart rate and breathing rate.
 Aerobic exercise can also help to lower blood pressure.
-To prevent dehydration, encourage children to drink fluid regularly during physical activity.
-And drink several glasses of water or other fluids without added sugar after the physical activity is completed.
+To prevent dehydration, encourage children to drink fluids often during physical activity.
+And drink several glasses of water or other fluids without added sugar after the physical activity is done.
 Examples of vigorous activities may include the following:

 Playing on the playground

 Exercise on a regular basis is part of a healthy lifestyle.
 But some children can exercise too much.
 Talk with your child's healthcare provider if:

-The following are just some of the benefits that regular exercise or physical activity provides:
+The following are just some of the benefits of regular exercise or physical activity: